kinlane/peoples/README.md

 # People
-These are the people that matter.
+These are the people that matter now.